 1. List ALL the countries you will or might visit in order by the date you will enter each country.
 Include airport layovers in countries with risk of yellow fever transmission.
-Yellow Fever occurs in parts of Panama, South America and Africa.
+Yellow Fever occurs in parts of Panama, South America, and Africa.
 Go to Countries with risk of yellow fever virus transmission and scroll to Tables 4-23 and 4-24 for a list.
 Proof of Yellow Fever vaccination may be required for entry if coming from these countries and may apply to airport layovers ≥ 12 hours.
-If after submitting your questionnaire you find out you will have a layover in a country with risk of Yellow Fever transmission, call the travel clinic (919 966-9176) to let us know!
-For university based travel, read your program’s requirements carefully.
+If after submitting your questionnaire you find out you will have a layover in a country with a risk of Yellow Fever transmission, call the travel clinic (919 966-9176) to let us know!
+For university-based travel, read your program’s requirements carefully.
 Yellow Fever vaccination may be “required” by your program.
-In the event of an emergency evacuation into a country with risk of Yellow Fever, your destination country may require proof of Yellow Fever vaccination for re-entry.
+In the event of an emergency evacuation into a country with a risk of Yellow Fever, your destination country may require proof of Yellow Fever vaccination for re-entry.

 NOTE: If you are traveling under a passport issued by a country with yellow fever transmission risk, YOU should check with your destination regarding entry requirements.

-List the cities or regions you will visit and length of stay.
+List the cities or regions you will visit and the length of stay.
 Give us your best estimate of your plans if your itinerary is uncertain.
 This is very important for areas with malaria.

 List date you will return to the USA.

 The reason for travel helps in the assessment of your travel-related risks.